arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_log.md

 API is enabled, accessing it requires admin privileges, or even superuser privileges, depending on the value of the `--log.api-enabled` startup option.

+This API is **deprecated** in favor of the `/_admin/log/entries` REST API, which provides the same data in a more intuitive and easier to process format.

 @RESTRETURNCODES

 @RESTRETURNCODE{200}